 As the name suggests, a flexible mortgage gives some leeway in certain areas.
 These may include under- or over-payments, payment holidays or an option to borrow back money already repaid on the mortgage.

-are tailored for people or businesses buying property as an investment.
+Buy-to-let mortgages are tailored for people or businesses buying property as an investment.
 Eligibility criteria and loan terms may be different to a standard mortgage.

 First-time buyer mortgages

-All mortgages are available to people looking to buy their first home, but some lenders create mortgages with specific features for the
+All mortgages are available to people looking to buy their first home, but some lenders create mortgages with specific features for the first-time buyer mortgage market.

 You'll more than likely see these terms used in combination with each other.
 You may even discover some terms we've not included here as providers are coming up with new features and names for things all the time.
 But hopefully these will help you understand some of the basic features of mortgages and help you assess the products you come across when looking for a new home loan.